Cressington railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There is a payphone, booking office, waiting room and live departure and arrival screens for passenger information.
 The station has a free car park, with 17 spaces, as well as a 2-space cycle rack and secure storage for 14 cycles.
 There is no step-free access to platforms and the nearest station with disabled access is Liverpool South Parkway.

 Services

-Trains operate every 15 minutes, Monday-Saturday to Southport via Liverpool Central to the north, and Hunts Cross to the south.
+Trains operate every 15 minutes, Monday-Saturday to Ormskirk via Liverpool Central to the north, and Hunts Cross to the south.
 On Sundays, services are every 30 minutes in each direction.